 - Cake particles and sounds.
 This feature disables itself when Cake Chomps is installed.

 Every feature is configurable from the files in config/randomtweaks and the in-game configuration GUI.
 I try to set non-intrusive defaults that don't mess with balance, for example, the time of day overlay and stepup features are disabled by default.
 Most features disable themselves if similar features are implemented by another mod.

 By default, RandomTweaks stores the client toggle states (time of day overlay, stepup, FoV changes) in local/client, but there is a configuration option that moves it to config/randomtweaks.

 RandomPatches (1.8-1.16) is essentially RandomTweaks but with features that require a coremod.

 RandomPortals (1.12) implements vertical End portals and lateral Nether portals with a focus on configurability and allows modpack authors to define their own portal types.

-For modpacks, check out RandomConfigs (1.10-1.14 Snapshot) which allows you to set default configurations, gamerules, difficulties, world borders.
+For modpacks, check out RandomConfigs (1.10-1.16) which allows you to set default configurations, gamerules, difficulties and world borders.